nicholasdiazjr509/codeup-web-exercises/JavaFundamentalsStudyGuide.md

 - [ ] I can explain the difference between a checked and unchecked exception.
 - [ ] I can explain what a Java annotation is, why they are used, and give examples.
 - [ ] I can explain the difference between the throws and throw keywords with regard to exceptions.
+- What are the 4 Pillars of Object Oriented Programming?

+- What is a statically typed programming language?

+- What are the differences between an interface and abstract class?

+- What control structure SPECIFICALLY allows for multiple cases to be assessed against a value?

+- What is a class?

+- What is the difference between a class and an object?

+- What is the difference between static and instance fields?
+Give an example of each.

+- What is the purpose of a main method?

+- What makes a method recursive?
+Give an example.

+- Define the following terms and cite a specific example for each… Encapsulation
+    Inheritance
+    Polymorphism
+    Abstraction

+- What is the difference between method overloading and method overriding?

+- What are four types of visibility in Java?

+- Give two examples of how to define an array.
+- Under what conditions would use a map collection be preferred over a list collection and vice versa?

+- What are annotations and what are some specific examples?

+- What is the difference between a checked and unchecked exception?

+- What is the difference between the ‘throw’ and ‘throws’ keywords in Java?

 ## Skills
 ### Java I
 - [ ] I can write a hello world Java program from scratch.